Cold War: Warsaw Pact and Hungarian Revolution

 While Stalin's death in 1953 slightly relaxed tensions, the situation in Europe remained an uneasy armed truce.
 The Soviets, who had already created a network of mutual assistance treaties in the Eastern Bloc by 1949, established a formal alliance therein, the Warsaw Pact, in 1955.
 It stood opposed to NATO.

 The Hungarian Revolution of 1956 occurred shortly after Khrushchev arranged the removal of Hungary's Stalinist leader Mátyás Rákosi.
-In response to a popular uprising, the new regime formally disbanded the secret police, declared its intention to withdraw from the Warsaw Pact and pledged to re-establish free elections.
+In response to a popular anti-communist uprising, the new regime formally disbanded the secret police, declared its intention to withdraw from the Warsaw Pact and pledged to re-establish free elections.
 The Soviet Army invaded.
-Thousands of Hungarians were arrested, imprisoned and deported to the Soviet Union, and approximately 200,000 Hungarians fled Hungary in the chaos.
+Thousands of Hungarians were killed and arrested, imprisoned and deported to the Soviet Union, and approximately 200,000 Hungarians fled Hungary.
 Hungarian leader Imre Nagy and others were executed following secret trials.

 From 1957 through 1961, Khrushchev openly and repeatedly threatened the West with nuclear annihilation.
 He claimed that Soviet missile capabilities were far superior to those of the United States, capable of wiping out any American or European city.
 According to John Lewis Gaddis, Khrushchev rejected Stalin's "belief in the inevitability of war," however.
 The new leader declared his ultimate goal was "peaceful coexistence".
 In Khrushchev's formulation, peace would allow capitalism to collapse on its own, as well as giving the Soviets time to boost their military capabilities, which remained for decades until Gorbachev's later "new thinking" envisioning peaceful coexistence as an end in itself rather than a form of class struggle.

-The events in Hungary produced ideological fractures within the communist parties of the world, particularly in Western Europe, with great decline in membership as many in both western and socialist countries felt disillusioned by the brutal Soviet response.
-The communist parties in the West would never recover from the effect the Hungarian Revolution had on their membership, a fact that was immediately recognized by some, such as the Yugoslavian politician Milovan Đilas who shortly after the revolution was crushed said that "The wound which the Hungarian Revolution inflicted on communism can never be completely healed".
+The events in Hungary produced ideological fractures within the communist parties of the world, particularly in Western Europe, with great decline in membership, as many in both western and socialist countries felt disillusioned by the brutal Soviet response.
+The communist parties in the West would never recover.